 Money won't be taken directly out of your bank account when you use your credit card, but you'll owe interest on the balance too.
 This means if you spend $500, you'll owe $500 plus the interest your credit card company charges.

 You’ll be expected to pay back a monthly minimum payment.
 But it’s better to proactively pay your debt down faster than the minimum to prevent the figures from spiraling out of control and creating credit card debt.

-This may sound positive, but you must understand how loan products work and the implications if you cannot make your monthly repayments.
+It may sound positive, but you must understand how loan products work and the implications if you cannot make your monthly loan payments.
 Here are some important details about loans to consider:

 APR is an abbreviation for annual percentage rate.
 It refers to the amount of interest you'll be charged on any unpaid credit balance.